Humane Law Enforcement

 EDUCATING PET OWNERS AND ARRESTING OFFENDERS

 The Humane Law Enforcement Department at Lollypop Farm plays a critical role in addressing cruelty to animals in our community.
 Our organization maintains an SPCA designation and is charged with investigating and enforcing the animal cruelty laws of New York State.
-With five animal cruelty investigators, the law enforcement department receives no government or agency funding.
+With four animal cruelty investigators, the law enforcement department receives no government or agency funding.

 OUR OFFICERS’ ROLE IN THE COMMUNITY

 Our humane law enforcement officers are certified state peace officers with the authority to make arrests—not “dogcatchers” or animal control officers.
 The department serves Monroe, Orleans, Genesee, and Livingston counties.
 Officers also assist authorities in other areas, such as Wayne County.
 Investigators respond to concerns about animal cruelty reported through our Animal Cruelty Hotline (585-223-6500), as well as cases referred by other law enforcement agencies.

 Our officers usually spend several hours each day out in the field, responding to calls.
 They respond to reports of animal cruelty and provide education responsible pet and farm animal care, within the limits of the law.
 They are not animal control, which is a function of each municipality, and do not pick up roaming pets or dead animals from the side of the road, or remove wildlife from people’s homes.

 DID YOU KNOW?

 Most reports involved dogs and cats, but farm animals—especially horses—also made up a large proportion.
 The arrests were primarily misdemeanors or violations.